228w1a1278/WeatherApp/README.md

 ## Features

 - **Location Search with Autocomplete**: Type to see suggested cities and countries.
-- **Real-Time Weather Updates**: Powered by OpenWeatherAPI for accurate, up-to-date information.
+- **Real-Time Weather Updates**: Powered by WeatherAPI for accurate, up-to-date information.
 - **5-Day Forecast**: Plan ahead with daily weather insights.
 - **Cross-Platform**: Fully functional on both iOS and Android devices.